ALPARSLANGultekin/ALPARSLANGultekin/README.md

 ### 🏆 Projects

-* 🧠 **Brain Tumor Detector:** Derin öğrenme (CNN) ile MR görüntülerinden beyin tümörü teşhisi yapan sistem (Masaüstü, Web, Mobil).
+* 🧠 **Brain Tumor Detector:** A deep learning (CNN) based system for detecting brain tumors from MRI scans, integrated into Desktop, Web (Streamlit), and Mobile applications.
-* 📈 **EEG Sinyal İşleme & Sınıflandırma:** PhysioNet ve DEAP veri setleri üzerinde derin öğrenme modelleriyle (EEGNet vb.) analiz.
+* 📈 **EEG Signal Processing & Classification:** Analyzing PhysioNet and DEAP datasets using deep learning models (such as EEGNet) for signal classification.
-* 📻 **HackRF One Spektrum Analizi:** Python ve HackRF One kullanılarak belirli frekans aralıklarında dinleme ve dB anomali tespiti.
+* 📻 **HackRF One Spectrum Analysis:** A Python-based project utilizing HackRF One to listen to specific frequency ranges and detect dB anomalies.
-* 🎮 **Sugarnaut (Mobil Oyun):** Uçtan uca mekanik, seviye tasarımı ve hata ayıklama süreçleri yönetilen mobil bulmaca oyunu.
+* 🎮 **Sugarnaut (Mobile Game):** An end-to-end mobile puzzle game development process involving mechanics, level design, and debugging.
-* 💊 **İlaç Tahmin Sistemi:** Kaggle veri seti kullanılarak yaş, cinsiyet ve kan değerlerine göre makine öğrenmesi ile ilaç tahmini.
+* 💊 **Drug Prediction System:** A machine learning model predicting the appropriate medication based on age, gender, and blood metrics using a Kaggle dataset.

 ---